eriko-valence/ivl-fota-server-test-clone/infrastructure/README.md

 - Create a new Azure storage account (e.g., ivlterraformstate)
 - Create a new Azure sotrage account blob container (e.g., tfstate)

-## Update Terraform deployment with these Azure storage account values (from last step)
+## Update Terraform deployment script with these Azure storage account values (from last step)
 - Example:
 ```
 terraform {